SFZC-WebOps/2505-dta-gtm-audit-fixes/task-server-container-audit.md

 - Add conditional triggers based on granted consent
 - Use server-side logic to mirror Cookiebot status

+### ✅ Step 5: Align with Stakeholder Decision
+- Dan Belsky (IT Director) confirmed SFZC does not rely on this container.
+- Unless a vendor confirms legitimate usage, proceed with shutdown.

 ---

 ## 📋 Decision Checklist